Investigations into Proof Structures

-As shown in \cite{mrcwzzwb:lemmas:2023}, lemmas obtained from \SGCD with enumeration by PSP level can substantially increase the performance of first-order provers, including the leading system \Vampire \cite{vampire}, on CD problems.
-Moreover, as also shown in \cite{mrcwzzwb:lemmas:2023}, \TP{LCL073-1}, a problem known as really hard for automated provers, can be solved by \SGCD in a setting based on enumeration by PSP level. \SGCD is invoked there twice, for lemma generation by PSP level and for proving with a combination of enumeration by PSP level and by height.
+Lemmas obtained from \SGCD with enumeration by PSP level can substantially increase the performance of first-order provers, including the leading system \Vampire \cite{vampire}, on CD problems \cite{mrcwzzwb:lemmas:2023}.
+Moreover, \TP{LCL073-1}, a problem known as really hard for automated provers, can be solved by \SGCD in a setting based on enumeration by PSP level \cite{mrcwzzwb:lemmas:2023}. \SGCD is invoked there twice, for lemma generation by PSP level and for proving with a combination of enumeration by PSP level and by height.
 Both phases use different heuristic restrictions.
 The problem is rated 1.00, continuously since ratings were introduced in the \TPTP in 1997.
-Mechanically, it was so far proven only once, in 2000 by Larry Wos \cite{wos:meredith} with transferring outputs and insights between several invocations of \Otter.
+Mechanically, it was so far proven only once, in 2000 by Wos \cite{wos:meredith} with transferring outputs and insights between several invocations of \Otter.